tpham-megamindtech/evergreen-ledger/content/articles/nail-hygiene-or-a-lunchroom-when-unprofessionalism-ruins-a-salon-s-reputation.md

 ---
 *Customer Service Bulletin — Consumer Experience Feature*

-After reading positive online Google reviews and expecting a relaxing experience, what many customers actually received at Nail Pro — a fictional establishment used here for training purposes — was the exact opposite.
+After reading positive online Google reviews and expecting a relaxing experience, what many customers actually received at 7 Wonders Nails Hair Spa — a fictional establishment used here for training purposes — was the exact opposite.
 Two recent consumer reports have sounded the alarm regarding the establishment's hygiene standards, service quality, and exorbitant pricing.

-**The Hygiene Shock and a $100 Price Tag for "Short" Nails**
+**The Hygiene Shock and a $70 Price Tag for "Short" Nails**

-One customer reported paying a staggering $100 for a short acrylic set with French tips — a price she felt was completely disproportionate to the quality received.
-Despite appreciating the friendliness of an employee named Hannah, this customer experienced a "nightmare" regarding the salon's hygiene standards.
+One customer reported paying a staggering $70 for a short acrylic set with French tips — a price she felt was completely disproportionate to the quality received.
+Despite appreciating the friendliness of an employee named Mia, this customer experienced a "nightmare" regarding the salon's hygiene standards.

 "The owner was actually feeding the coworkers while I was getting my nails done, so the employee was eating over my hands while working," the frustrated customer recounted.
 This blatant disregard for basic sanitary protocols led her to state she would never return and would not recommend the place, especially to anyone who is particular about their nails.